damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.md

 * [ ] Hiring manager: Invite to team meeting
 * [ ] Hiring manager: Add to Slack
 * [ ] HR: Send [People Information sheet](https://docs.google.com/spreadsheets/d/1vpFL7pPD6DYg9bgnW9JOFUKTg1XkTs10yOOyB7KqWxM/edit#gid=0) and instruct to return answers via email or slack
-* [ ] HR: [Add to Lastpass](https://lastpass.com/enterprise_create.php) and create folder for new hire in Lastpass
+* [ ] CEO: [Add to Lastpass](https://lastpass.com/enterprise_create.php) and create folder for new hire in Lastpass
 * [ ] HR: Put People Information into Profiles in Lastpass
+* [ ] HR: Set up meeting with new team member on day 3 or 4 to any questions that remain.
+New team member should have gone through handbook and guide meeting with specific questions after having reviewed onboarding process.
-* [ ] New team member: Login to Lastpass and set up secure passwords per the handbook.
+* [ ] New team member: Login to Lastpass and set up secure passwords per the handbook (insert link to security section on how to use LP).
 * [ ] Business Office manager: Add Webex account (if necessary)
-* [ ] Office manager: Add to GitLab Dropbox
+* [ ] Business Office manager: Add to GitLab Dropbox
-* [ ] Office manager: Add to BV and/or Inc Dropbox (where/when appropriate)
+* [ ] Business Office manager: Add to BV and/or Inc Dropbox (if in Finance, if in another dept ask CEO if appropriate)
 * [ ] Business Office manager: Invite to autoconnect on Beamy

 ### FOR SALES AND FINANCE ONLY